Test-Time Modification: Inverse Domain Transformation for Robust Perception: Experiments

 \subsection{Image Classification}

+Beyond our main semantic segmentation and object detection tasks, we additionally analyze TTM on an image classification task to assess its behavior in a substantially different setting.
 For image classification task, apart from the base model (w/o TTM), we also compare against other models introduced in~\cite{hendrycks2021many} that are trained on ImageNet-1K while using additional strategies to reduce the domain gap like pre-training on ImageNet-21K (10x the size of ImageNet-1K), different augmentation techniques, using self-attention for better spatial feature learning, and adversarial training.
 However, we only take raw ResNet-50 and ResNet-152 models pre-trained on ImageNet-1K as candidates for applying TTM without using any of the additional domain reduction techniques.
 Here, due to the large validation set size, for image generation, we use a 4-bit quantized variant of QIE-2509 with 8-step Lightning LoRA weights for faster inference.
-The improvement should be even higher if we use the non-quantized complete QIE-2509 model.
+The improvement should be even greater if we use the non-quantized complete QIE-2509 model.

-Quantitative results with our TTM method are shown in Table~\ref{tab:C_imagenetR_classification_results}.
+Quantitative results with our TTM method are shown in~\cref{tab:C_imagenetR_classification_results}.
 As can be seen, we are able to get the highest top-1 accuracy with ResNet-50 using TTM on ImageNet-R without employing any additional training strategies.
 Moreover, even with the larger ResNet-152 model, we are able to significantly improve the top-1 accuracy.
 Additionally, following a similar trend to domain generalized semantic segmentation, applying TTM with ResNet-50 even surpasses the performance of a larger ResNet-152 model (from 41.3 to 60.8).
-Qualitative results are shown in Fig.~\ref{fig:classification_qual_results}.
+Qualitative results are shown in~\cref{fig:classification_qual_results}.
 As visible from the figure, the transformation of different renditions to real-life-like objects reduces the domain gap w.r.t ImageNet thereby helping to achieve better image classification performance for a fixed discriminative model.